vpinball/pinmame/docs/pin2k_sound.md

 Things a driver author may hit first, roughly in the order they will hurt:

-1. **Sample-data addressing beyond the boot page is unverified.** The boot path is now pinned down (flash, low byte per word, `0x1000`-word pages), but how the firmware reaches U109/U110 sample data through `EPM_PG` has not been exercised against real ROMs.
+1. **Channel order is matched to the cabinet, not proven from the buffer.**
+   The first word of each frame is sent to the right speaker because that is what makes the games' sound test come out right.
+The same result would occur if the board emitted left first and the hardware crossed the channels downstream (DAC-to-amp routing or speaker wiring).
+Encore maps it the other way, so its output is mirrored relative to ours.
-2. **SPORT IRQ granularity may be wrong.** PinMAME pulses `IRQ1` once per buffer, at wrap (`adsp_irqGen`'s `else` branch; the four `DCS_IRQSTEPS` quadrants only pace DAC hand-off and I-register writeback).
+2. **SPORT IRQ granularity is unresolved but appears harmless.** PinMAME pulses `IRQ1` once per buffer, at wrap (`adsp_irqGen`'s `else` branch; the four `DCS_IRQSTEPS` quadrants only pace DAC hand-off and I-register writeback).
    Encore fires *two* per buffer - half and wrap.
-Neither reference explains why, so this was left alone.
-If playback tears at half-buffer rate, raise the IRQ1 pulse to fire at the 2/4 boundary as well, for this subtype only.
+Neither reference explains why, and no tearing has been heard, so this is left alone.
+If playback ever tears at a ~15ms period, raise the IRQ1 pulse to fire at the 2/4 boundary as well, for this subtype only.
 3. **SRAM in program space is not gated by `SDRC_SM_EN`.** Program `0800-3fff` is a plain RAM entry; only the data-space windows honour the enable and the `SDRC_SM_BK` bank swap.
 Note this is *not* an aliasing bug - MAME also